OFFICERS AND DUTIES

 Sec.
-1. Minimum performance by Central Committee members includes attending at least half of the meetings held by the Central Committee; organization of precinct caucuses, cooperation with Central Committee fundraising activities in the member’s precinct; cooperation with organizational activities in the member’s precinct, such as county registration or canvass activities; organization of election day activities in the member’s precinct; and active support of the candidates nominated by the Republican Party.
+1. Minimum performance by Central Committee members includes attending at least half of the meetings held by the Central Committee; organization of precinct caucuses, cooperation with Central Committee fundraising activities in the member’s precinct; cooperation with organizational activities in the member’s precinct, such as county registration or canvass activities; organization of election day activities in the member’s precinct; respectful cooperation with other active Central Committee members and of the general public; and active support of the candidates nominated by the Republican Party.

 Sec.
-2. A member of the Central Committee may be removed by a majority vote of the Central Committee if the member fails to properly carry out their duties.
-Notice of the removal motion must be given to the member before the meeting at which the removal action will be considered.
-The member shall be given an opportunity to be heard when the removal question is before the Central Committee.
+2. A member of the Central Committee may be removed by a majority vote of the Central Committee if the member fails to properly carry out the duties listed above and/or is publicly disrespectful to other active Central Committee members of member of the general public.
+Notice of the removal motion must be given in writing to the central committee member and the Central Committee at least 14 days before the meeting at which the removal action will be considered.
+Notification will be sent to the central committee member subject to the active by registered mail.
+The central committee member will be given an opportunity to be heard when the removal question is before the Central Committee.